Geopolitics of the Roman Empire: Location of Roman capitals

 During the Crisis of the Third Century, the presence of the emperor was required near the front to both subdue any barbarian invasion and to deter any possible usurpation or dissatisfaction from the troops.
-While the court moved with the emperor, during the height of the crisis the de facto capital moved to Mediolanum.
-The city rose as due to its proximity to the frontiers of both the Rhine and Danube rivers and as the base of an elite cavalry force (Comitatenses) founded by emperor Gallienus, which could quickly be mobilised to counter any such threat.
+While the court moved with the emperor, during the height of the crisis the de facto capital moved to Mediolanum, present day Milan.
+The city rose as due to its proximity to the frontiers of both the Rhine and Danube rivers, where the Alemanni and Goths tribes would stage invasions of Roman lands.
+Mediolanum was the a large hub city within a significant road network including the Via Helvetica into Switzerland and France, Via Claudia Augusta into Austria and Southern Germany, as well as close proximity to the Via Germanica towards the Rhine.
+As such Mediolanum could facilitate rapid military and administrative movements across the empire.
+An elite cavalry force (Comitatenses) founded by emperor Gallienus was based in Mediolanum and could quickly be mobilised to counter barbarian incursions.

-When Diocletian became emperor and formed the Tetrachy, the four cities of Nicomedia, Mediolanum, Sirmium and Trier became capitals of the Roman Empire.
-Trier due to its proximity to the Rhine frontier and ability to oversee the legionaries of the area, Sirmium was chosen for the same reasons on the Danube frontier.
-Diocletian chose Nicomedia as his capital due to its more central location between Europe and Asia and it became the Empire's most senior city.
+When Diocletian became emperor and formed the Tetrachy, the four cities of Nicomedia, Mediolanum, Sirmium and Augustus Treverorum became capitals of the Roman Empire.
+The reasons for choosing each capital are given below:

+Augustus Treverorum, present day Trier in Germany, was chosen due to its proximity to the militarily active Rhine frontier and being a large city in the region with the infrastructure required to support the legionaries of the area.
+It was located on Via Agrippa, which lead to the wealthy provinces in the South of France and close to the Via Germanica and Via Aquitania which lead towards the Atlantic coast of France.